AI Chat Paper

 Abstract

-SPE-UHPLC-MS/MS was firstly used to evaluate the contamination of ochratoxin A (OTA) in Rasa roxburghii and firstly assessed the human exposure risk of OTA in Rasa roxburghii.
-A more suitable method for OTA extraction and purification of R. roxburghii was obtained, 25 mL of R. roxburghii juice was treated with enzymatic hydrolysis at a concentration of 0.06 mg/mL.
-The resulting mixture was filtered and concentrated to dry, then redissolved with 0.2 mL of methanol and diluted with 0.4 mL of ultra-pure water.
-The activated HLB column, which was added the sample solution, was washed with 6 mL of ultra-pure water and then eluted with 6 mL of methanol to purify.
-The eluent was collected and dried by nitrogen at 40 ℃, then redissolved in 1 mL of methanol and filtered for detection.
-The hazard quotient (HQ) values of all samples ranged from 0.077% to 35.792%, which were within the allowable limits for human consumption.
-But from the perspective of OTA contamination, we recommend the max stored time were 14 days at room temperature, 35 days at 4 ℃ and 63 days at -20 ℃ for R. roxburghii fruit, and 7 days for sealed storage and the same-day for open storage at room temperature, 14 days for sealed storage and 7 days for open storage at 4 ℃, and 63 days for sealed storage and 56 days for open storage at -20 ℃ for R. roxburghii juice.
+Solid-phase extraction ultrahigh-performance liquid chromatography-tandem mass spectrometry (SPE-UHPLC-MS/MS) was used to evaluate the contamination of ochratoxin A (OTA) and assessed the human exposure risk of OTA in Rasa roxburghii.
+A more suitable method for OTA extraction and purification of R. roxburghii was obtained.
+Treated 25 mL of R. roxburghii juice with enzymatic hydrolysis at a concentration of 0.06 mg/mL, filtered the resulting mixture and concentrated the filtrate to dry, then redissolved with 0.2 mL of methanol and diluted with 0.4 mL of ultra-pure water.
+Added sample solution to the activated hydrophilic-lipophilic balance (HLB) column, washed with 6 mL of ultra-pure water and purified by eluting with 6 mL of methanol.
+The eluent was collected and dried using nitrogen at 40 ℃, then redissolved in 1 mL of methanol and filtered for detection.
+The hazard quotient (HQ) values of all R. roxburghii fruit and juice, which were storage at room temperature, 4 and −20 ℃ from 0 day to 63 days, ranged from 0.077% to 35.792%, which were within the allowable limits for human consumption.
+From the perspective of OTA contamination, the results indicated that the maximal storage time of R. roxburghii fruit were 14 days at room temperature, 35 days at 4 ℃ and 63 days at −20 ℃.
+And the maximal storage time of R. roxburghii juice were 7 days for sealed storage and the same-day for open storage at room temperature, 14 days for sealed storage and 7 days for open storage at 4 ℃, and 63 days for sealed storage and 56 days for open storage at −20 ℃ during the experiment period.
 And all thirty samples randomly sampled from the market were OTA negative.
 The results of this study can lay a foundation for the formulation of OTA limit standards in fruits and juice in the future, and provide a reference for consumers to consume R. roxburghii more healthily.

 Food Science and Human Wellness